The Ultimate Guide to the Best Neighborhoods in Lisbon

 The most expensive parts of the city are Santo Antónia, Misericórdia, Santa Maria Maio, and Avenidas Novas.

 There is not a particular place where you should not live in Lisbon.
-Perhaps at night, Martim Monitz is not the best place to head to, but otherwise, Lisbon is a pretty safe city.
-Note that as with any large city, be aware that in tourist-heavy areas, pickpockets and petty crime can take place, paeticularly in the more central neighborhood in the city.
+Note that as with any large city, be aware that in tourist-heavy areas, pickpockets and petty crime can take place, particularly in the city center.

 The most expensive parts of the city are Santo Antónia, Misericórdia, Santa Maria Maio, and Avenidas Novas.